 Let’s consider two independent variables x1, x2, and one dependent variable which is either a blue circle or a red circle.

-From the figure above its very clear that there are multiple lines (our hyperplane here is a line because we are considering only two input features x1, x2) that segregates our data points or does a classification between red and blue circles.
-So how do we choose the best line or in general the best hyperplane that segregates our data points.
+From the figure above it’s very clear that there are multiple lines (our hyperplane here is a line because we are considering only two input features x1, x2) that segregate our data points or do a classification between red and blue circles.
+So how do we choose the best line or in general the best hyperplane that segregates our data points?

 One reasonable choice as the best hyperplane is the one that represents the largest separation or margin between the two classes.

 Multiple hyperplanes separate the data from two classes